 I have many fond memories of my tenure at MSU, and it wasn’t until 2006 when an opportunity came along that really caught my attention and caused me to seriously consider moving.
 Not surprisingly, the opportunity was with Purdue University.
 As I looked into the opening for dean of the veterinary school, my mind was flooded with memories of the very special, palpable feeling of family that characterizes the community of Purdue Veterinary Medicine faculty, staff, and students.
 The chance to return to the Purdue campus and lead this team was especially compelling.
 I accepted the appointment effective in January 2007, and began the most exciting and rewarding time of my career.

 Since then, the Purdue University College of Veterinary Medicine has achieved a number of significant milestones.
 The college celebrated its 60th Anniversary, and the 150th Anniversary of Purdue University, in 2019.
 Soon after in February 2020, construction crews broke ground for the college's new $108 million veterinary hospital facilities.
 Encompassing 162,500 square feet, the new facilities, known collectively as the David and Bonnie Brunner Purdue Veterinary Medical Hospital Complex, include an expansion of the existing Small Animal Hospital and new Equine and Farm Animal Hospitals to replace the existing Large Animal Hospital.
-Slated to be open by spring 2022, the new facilities will optimize hands-on learning for students and create dedicated space for community engagement opportunities.
-In addition, the complex’s larger footprint and updated equipment will increase clinical research and allow faculty researchers to respond to more clinical trial opportunities, thus expanding the College of Veterinary Medicine’s reputation as a world-renowned research institute.
+Opened in the spring of 2022, the new facilities optimize hands-on learning for students and create dedicated space for community engagement opportunities.
+In addition, the complex’s larger footprint and updated equipment increase clinical research and allow faculty researchers to respond to more clinical trial opportunities, thus expanding the College of Veterinary Medicine’s reputation as a world-renowned research institute.

 This project follows previous work to modernize existing teaching facilities in concert with a 20% increase in our DVM class size, which now numbers 84.
 We also have significantly increased the diversity of our student body, while recruiting outstanding faculty in a wide range of disciplines from around the globe.
 At the same time, we have preserved true hallmarks of our College, including our emphasis on imparting real-world skills and problem-solving abilities, and graduating “practice-ready” veterinarians.
 We also remain one of very few colleges that teaches both DVM and veterinary nursing students, giving us a decided advantage in preparing our graduates to succeed in a team-oriented approach to animal health care delivery.